chengkaiyang2025/chengkaiyang2025.github.io/index.md

 ---

 # About me

-I have almost 9 years of work experience in big data development and back-end development in the fields of autonomous driving, finance, and banking.
+My name is Chengkai Yang.
+I have almost **9 years of work experience** in big data development and back-end development in the fields of autonomous driving, finance, and banking.

-I am currently pursuing a master degree in [Applied Data Science](https://www.uvic.ca/ecs/ece/future/mads/index.php) at the University of Victoria.
+I am currently pursuing a master degree in **[Applied Data Science](https://www.uvic.ca/ecs/ece/future/mads/index.php)** at the University of Victoria.

 I believe that my past engineering background and the data science I am currently studying can help me solve problems more effectively in the future.